Sahir Lodhi

-Sahir Lodhi is a Pakistani actor, director and host.
+Sahir Lodhi is a Pakistani actor, Tv host and a Radio jockey.
+He made his first TV appearance in Chai Time on Indus TV, which became a hit morning show.
+Some of his most popular shows are Shair Online, Kuch Tum Kahao Kuch Hum Kahain, Ranjhey Sassi Punoon Heer, Dhorajee, The Sahir Lodhi Show and Morning Masala.
+He has acted in drama serials and single plays as well, including Bechrain Gay Abb Kaisay, Bikharnay Say Pehlay, Tum Miyray Ho, Khado Khal, Saheli and Adhoray Khaab.
+Lodhi is passionate about radio, especially his program The Sahir Show on Mast FM 103.
 He made his film debut with Raasta.

 Personal life

-Sahir Lodhi was born in Karachi to Ali Kazim Lodhi and Roshan Gohar Lodhi.
-He has with two brothers (Amir Lodhi and Tahir Lodhi), and one sister Shaista Lodhi.
+Sahir Lodhi was born in Karachi to Ali Kazim Lodhi and Roshan Gohar Lodhi.He has with two brothers (Amir Lodhi and Tahir Lodhi), and one sister Shaista Lodhi.

 Controversy

-In 2017, Lodhi attracted widespread criticism when he publicly insulted a guest speaker on his show, whom he thought was criticizing Quaid-e-Azam.
+In 2017, Lodhi attracted widespread criticism when he publicly insulted a guest speaker on his show, who he thought was criticizing Quaid-e-Azam.
 The host went on a long monologue that has since been questioned as being rehearsed to shut the guest speaker down.